yairgil/Docker-Provider/README.md

 make
 ```
 4. If build successful, you should see docker-cimprov-x.x.x-x.universal.x86_64.sh under ~/Docker-Provider/target/Linux_ULINUX_1.0_x64_64_Release/
-  > Note: x.x.x-x is the version of the docker provider which is determined from version info in docker.version file
+  > Note: x.x.x-x is the version of the docker provider which is determined from version info in version file

 ### Build Docker Image